Dominic Frisby: Father of the Fringe

 In 2020, when Edinburgh Festival Fringe was closed because of COVID-19, Frisby shot Adam Smith: Father of the Fringe, a feature documentary based on his lecture the previous year, directed by Alex Webster, featuring comedians Jimmy Carr, Al Murray, Shazia Mirza, Henning Wehn and Arthur Smith.
 It described the economic success story of the Fringe, and argued that it derives from the philosophies of Adam Smith.
 It was released during the reduced Fringe of 2021, in collaboration with Panmure House where Adam Smith lived.

 Critic Bruce Dessau said it was, “a lovely history of the Fringe.”
 Writing for Chortle, Steve Bennett took issue with the economic arguments of the film, but admitted,”this film is a celebration of what makes the Fringe ... so thrilling and mad and creative and vast.”

-TV and Radio
+TV and radio

-In the run-up to the 2001 General Election, he appeared several times on BBC Radio 4's Loose Ends with a series of spoof party political broadcasts, culminating, after the record low turn-out, with The Victory Speech by the Apathy Party.
+In the run-up to the 2001 UK general election, he appeared several times on BBC Radio 4's Loose Ends with a series of spoof party political broadcasts, culminating, after the record low turn-out, with The Victory Speech by the Apathy Party.

 In 2001, he played Davina McCall’s boyfriend Jez in the sitcom Sam's Game with Ed Byrne, and he played Captain Rimming alongside Pam Ann in Mile High Club, part of Comedy Lab.

-In 2005, he played salsa teacher Jez in an episode of Murder in Suburbia.

-In 2006 he appeared in Titty Titty Bang Bang.

-In 2007 he presented comedy movie review show, Sky Comedy Close-Up.
+In 2005, he played salsa teacher Jez in an episode of Murder in Suburbia, and in 2006 he appeared in Titty Titty Bang Bang.
+In 2007, he presented comedy movie review show, Sky Comedy Close-Up.